meteor-space/template-controller/README.md

     }
   },

-  // All other properties and functions are added to the template instance
+  // These are added to the template instance but not exposed to the html
+  private: {
     someProperty: 5,
     someHelperFunction() {}
+  }

 });
 ```